rmcelreath/rethinking/ERRATA.md

 page 314: "Islands that are better network acquire or sustain more tool types.": network should be networked.

 page 331, line 1: "a women" -> "a woman"

+page 386, problem 12H1, first paragraph: 'By the year 200' should read 'By the year 2000'.

 page 435: "FIGURE 14.4 display ... imputed neocortex values in blue ...
 shown by the blue line segments".
 The imputed values are actually the